Capital Gains Tax

 An anti avoidance section imposes CGT on individuals who dispose of shareholdings after 4 December 2002 during a period of temporary non-residence, a temporary period of non-residence is described as absences of less than 5 years.

-The standard rate of Capital Gains Tax arising on disposals is 30% (Prior to 7 December 2011 the rate was 25%).
+The standard rate of Capital Gains Tax arising on disposals is 33%.

 A disposal of a business to a child including a foster child supported by the donor for five years prior to the child turning eighteen years of age is not liable to capital gains tax regardless of the consideration provided the child retains the asset for 6 years.
 For the purposes of this exemption a child includes a nephew or niece who has worked in the business substantially on a full time basis for the period of five years ending with the disposal.
 Also, the definition of child may certain circumstances include a grandchild.